AnithaUwi/alu_regex-data-extraction-AnithaUwi/src/README.md

   - **Returns**: `True` if the credit card number is valid, `False` otherwise.

 ### 3. `__init__.py`
 This file is used to make the `src` directory a Python package.
-It can be left empty or used to define package-level variables and imports.
+It can be left empty or used to define package-level variables and importss.

 ## Usage
 To use the functions defined in this module, you can import them in your Python scripts as follows: